 Secondary indexes can improve application read performance.
 However, there is overhead in maintaining secondary indexes that can affect your write performance.
 You should profile your tables periodically to determine whether an index is worth the overhead.
-To identify infrequently accessed indexes that could be candidates to drop, run a join query against the
+To identify infrequently accessed indexes that could be candidates to drop, query the

 SELECT ti.descriptor_name as table_name, ti.index_name, total_reads, last_read FROM crdb_internal.index_usage_statistics AS us JOIN crdb_internal.table_indexes ti ON us.index_id = ti.index_id AND us.table_id = ti.descriptor_id ORDER BY total_reads ASC;